 The point is to get a few good sportsbooks that you can regularly play at and know your bankroll is safe.
 The idea is to try to win a bit of money and not have to worry about the bookie messing you about.
 If you, unlike us, are keen to exploit bonuses to their maximum then make sure you know the rules and those terms seem to change with all firms on a fairly regular basis.

 We found the ‘bonus rules’ section on the WagerWeb site far more illuminating that the ‘promotions’ section.
 So do read the bonus rules before depositing.
 To do this go to the ‘general rules’ link, which is in small font size at the very bottom of their website home page, and then click the ‘bonus rules’ tab for the crucial smallprint.

 If there is a criticism to be levelled at WagerWeb Sportsbook regarding the bonus structure then it would be that it is too complicated with too many different options to choose from.
 Less might actually be more because clarity is key.

 One thing that does have clarity is the website, which is nice and easy to use.
 There are all the sports events any American can want from the big ones like NFL, MLB & NBA through to golf, tennis and soccer.
 There is also a dedicated racebook and a good online casino.

 Payments & Deposits

-They claim same-day payouts, but this does not apply to all methods.
+WagerWeb claim same-day payouts, but this does not apply to all methods.
 The payout costs are high, at around $50 a transaction (and they say they are only for recreational players!), but you can get one free payout a month.
-Judged by the exposure they give it, they are keen to encourage Bitcoin deposits and withdrawals.
+At least all Bitcoin payouts are free.

 Our WagerWeb Sportsbook Verdict